[Moderate revision–posted 11/9/21 (replaces 4/19/16 edition)]

 m.
 Only properly trained and licensed personnel will be allowed to disturb materials containing asbestos.

 n.
-All suspected asbestos-containing materials found to be damaged by personnel installing cables will be reported immediately to the Managing Director of Building Maintenance and Construction and to the Assistant Vice president for Research (Environmental Health and Safety).
+All suspected asbestos-containing materials found to be damaged by personnel installing cables will be reported immediately to the Senior Managing Director of Building Maintenance & Construction and to the Assistant Vice President for Environmental Health & Safety.

 04 Audit Services